 If you have any questions or if you are interested to join, please just send a brief mail to Wilma Hofer.

-UEG offers you excellent, cost-free facilities to meet with colleagues to kick-off and promote your research activities.
+UEG offers you excellent facilities to meet with colleagues to kick-off and promote your research activities.

 Horizon 2020 Application Support